 It's easy to see why Hawaii has become synonymous with paradise.
 Just look at these sugary beaches, Technicolor coral reefs and volcanoes beckoning adventurous spirits.
-Modern Multiculturalism Hawaii is as proud of its multicultural heritage as it is of island-born US President Barack Obama, who was born in Honolulu on Oʻahu.
+Modern Multiculturalism Hawaii is as proud of its multicultural heritage as it is of former US President Barack Obama, who was born in Honolulu on Oʻahu.

-Let it all hang out in Queensland: Australia's holiday haven offers beaches, reefs, jungles, cheery locals and a laid-back tropical pace of life.
+Let it all hang out in Queensland: Australia's holiday haven offers beaches, reefs, jungles, uptempo locals and a laid-back tropical pace of life.
 Big Adventures Outdoor Queensland is truly 'great'.
-Take the Great Barrier Reef for starters: slip on some goggles and ogle one of the most amazing underwater landscapes on Earth.
+Take the Great Barrier Reef for starters: slip on some goggles and ogle one of the most amazing underwater landscapes on earth.

 Melbourne is food-obsessed, marvellously multicultural and a showpiece for Australian culture.
-Beyond city limits, Victoria offers soulful history, stirring wilderness and culinary excellence.
-Indoors In the 19th-century, gold-rich Melbourne and small towns in Victoria were stamped with architectural wonders.
+Beyond the city limits, Victoria offers rich history, stunning wilderness and culinary excellence.
+Great Indoors In the 19th century, gold-rich Melbourne and small towns in Victoria were stamped with architectural wonders.